vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 (where it's not just the weight of the load but the awkward way it hangs which means I need to use grip strength).

-## Current protocol and status as of 2025-07-09
+## Current protocol and status as of 2025-12-20

-### First of three-day cycle: 150 lb and 100 lb close-and-hold with all fingers (focus on maintaining)
+### First of 3-day cycle: 150 lb and 100 lb close-and-hold with all fingers (focus on maintaining)

 I do this sequence every alternating day in the morning, with the steps in quick succession:

-* Right hand on 150 lb: I close and keep closed for about 15 to 31 seconds (as long as I can).
-I used to average about 22 to 28 seconds but of late (in May 2025 in India after travel-related adjustment) have been averaging about 15 to 25 seconds.
+* Right hand on 150 lb: I close and keep closed for about 19 to 40 seconds (as long as I can).
+I usually average about 22 to 30 seconds.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
-In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
-Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

-* Left hand on 150 lb: I close and keep closed for about 7 to 25 seconds.
+* Left hand on 150 lb: I close and keep closed for about 12 to 30 seconds (as long as I can).
+I usually average about 17 to 23 seconds.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
-In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
-Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

-* Right hand on 100 lb: I close and keep closed for about 20 to 45 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
+* Right hand on 100 lb: I close and keep closed for about 25 to 45 seconds (as long as I can).
+I usually average about 30 to 40 seconds.
+If I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

-  I used to consistently get above 25 seconds but of late (in May 2025 in India after travel-related adjustment) have been going down to about 20 seconds, and occasionally dipping even below that, though rarely below 15 seconds.

-* Left hand on 100 lb: I close and keep closed for about 15 to 35 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+* Left hand on 100 lb: I close and keep closed for about 20 to 40 seconds (as long as I can).
+I usually average about 25 to 35 seconds.
+If I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

-  I used to consistently get above 20 seconds but of late (in May 2025 in India after travel-related adjustment) have been going down to about 15 seconds, and occasionally dipping even below that.

-I have generally switched away from doing multiple open/closes toward doing a close-and-hold.
-The close-and-hold is harder, but also quicker and more representative of a real-world situation (e.g., gripping something that I can't afford to let go of).
-However, I might do multiple open/closes outside of my daily routine.
+#### Repetition swap-in for this cycle

+I occasionally swap into this day of the cycle the following
+variant:

+* Right hand on 150 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 10 repetitions.

+* Left hand on 150 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 10 repetitions.

+* Right hand on 100 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 20 repetitions.

+* Left hand on 100 lb: Hold and immediately release, and do successive repetitions, as many as I can, with a cap of 20 repetitions.

+As of 2025-12-20, I don't plan to do repetition swap-ins for other exercises where the hold durations are not yet high enough, so that my focus is still on increasing hold durations first.

+I also haven't decided how often I will do this swap-in.
+It could be as often as half the time (so effectively both exercises will be once every 6 days) or it may be less frequent.

 ### Second of 3-day cycle: 150 lbs and 100 lb close-and-hold excluding specific fingers (focus on building)

-* Right hand on 150 lb: I try to close and keep closed excluding my little finger and then separately excluding my index finger.
+* Right hand on 150 lb: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and then separately excluding my index finger.

-  Starting 2025-05-21, I began being able to close excluding my little finger and hold for more than a second.
-I have not been able to close excluding my index finger yet as of 2025-05-26.
+  * Excluding the little finger: I close and keep closed for 0 to 10 seconds.

+  * Excluding the index finger: I am not consistently able to close;
+    when I do succeed, I keep closed for 0 to 5 seconds.

-* Left hand on 150 lb: I try to close and keep closed excluding my little finger and then separately excluding my index finger.
+* Left hand on 150 lb: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and then separately excluding my index finger.

-  I started trying this on 2025-05-21, but have not yet been successful at either as of 2025-05-26.
+  As of 2025-12-20, I have not been able to fully close with the left hand excluding either of the fingers.

-* Right hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a total load that is not too much for my wrist, arm and shoulder, and neck muscles.
+* Right hand on 100 lb with specific fingers excluded: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and then separately excluding my index finger.

-  * Excluding the little finger (if I do this first): I close and keep closed for 8 to 19 seconds.
-I should be able to do it, but it's much harder than using all fingers.
+  * Excluding the little finger: I close and keep closed for 10 to 25 seconds.

-  * Excluding the index finger (if I do this second): I close and keep closed for 4 to 12 seconds.
-I should be able to do it, but it's much harder than using all fingers.
+  * Excluding the index finger: I close and keep closed for 10 to 25 seconds.

-  If I do the index finger exclusion first, then I might be able to do longer than the expected duration for the index finger but shorter than the expected duration for the little finger.

-* Left hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a total load that is not too much for my wrist, arm and shoulder, and neck muscles.
+* Left hand on 100 lb with specific fingers excluded: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and then separately excluding my index finger.

-  * Excluding the little finger: I should be able to close and hold for 1 to 2 seconds except in case of cold hands, but it's much harder than using all fingers.
+  * Excluding the little finger: I close and keep closed for 5 to 20 seconds.

-  * Excluding the index finger: I am not able to do this consistently.
+  * Excluding the index finger: I close and keep closed for 3 to 20 seconds.

 ### Third of 3-day cycle: 200 lb close (focus on building -- very far from being able to do this)